tedsandler/tedsandler/README.md

 - @tedsandler
-- Math, music, machine learning
+- Math, Music, Machine Learning

 <!---
 tedsandler/tedsandler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.